Automattic/wp-calypso/client/components/popover/README.md

 Sets a custom className on the button or link.

+#### `isFocusOnShow { bool } - default: false`

+Focuses the Popover when it shows.
+Useful for controlling/improving keyboard navigation.

 #### `isSelected { bool } - default: false`

 Defines whether or not the `PopoverMenuItem` is the currently selected one.